tristanbatchler/tbat.me/_posts/2024-11-18-godot-golang-mmo-part-10.md

 ---
-title: §10 Adding the final touches to our Godot 4 Go MMO
+title: "§10 Add the Final Touches to Your Godot 4 Go MMO"
-description: Let's add another feature to the game and allow players to search the leaderboard for their friends!
-These are the final features we will be adding to our game, before we move on to polishing everything up and deploying.
+description: "As we approach the finish line, we’ll implement friend search functionality and finalize the core features of our MMO."
 redditurl:
 ---

-This is the final part of the series we will concern ourselves with adding new features to the game.
+This is the last part of the series we will concern ourselves with adding new features to the game.
 We just have two more features to add, and then we will move on to polishing everything up and deploying the game over the next two parts.

 As a reminder, in the [last part](/2024/11/16/godot-golang-mmo-part-9/), we added a hiscores and a leaderboard to the game.
 In this part, we want to:
 1. Give players a random chance to drop a spore and lose mass over time, giving them a reason to keep eating as much as possible